Ahhhh. The word that can put the fear of God into almost anyone. Make grown men shudder and women feel like failures.

 I just went from session to session and didn’t change anything in my life.
 Believe it or not – my psych did suggest things to me.
 Even when I said nothing.

 It wasn’t until years later that I found my “person” and felt safe enough, to be honest, and actually trust her suggestions.

-You sometimes need to say stuff.
+Sometimes you need to say stuff.

-You sometimes need to do stuff.
+Sometimes you need to do stuff.